suzaku01/mhf_displayer/README.md

 This is because mhf_displayer accesses game memory.

 Press `X` button to shutdown the app.
-Press `C` button to opne configuration menu.
+Press `C` button to open configuration menu.

 `mhf_displayer.cfg` file is used to store your config value.